Internal Revenue Service (IRS), Treasury

 Form Number: 8870.

 Abstract: Section 537 of the Ticket to Work and Work Incentives Improvement Act of 1999 added section 170(f)(10) to the Internal Revenue Code.
-Section 170(f)(10)(F) requires an organization to report annually: (1) Any premiums paid after February 8, 1999, to which section 170(f)(10) applies; (2) the name and taxpayer identification number (TIN) of each beneficiary under each contact to which the premiums relate; and (3) any other information the Secretary of the Treasury may require.
-A charitable organization described in section 170(c) or a charitable remainder trust described in section 664(d) that paid premiums after February 8, 1999, or certain life insurance, annuity, and endowment contracts (personal benefit contracts) must complete and file Form 8870.
+Section 170(f)(10)(F) requires an organization to report annually: (1) Any premiums paid after February 8, 1999 to which section 170(f)(10) applies; (2) the name and taxpayer identification number (TIN) of each beneficiary under each contract to which the premiums relate; and (3) any other information the Secretary of the Treasury may require.
+A charitable organization described in section 170(c) or a charitable remainder trust described in section 664(d) that paid premiums after February 8, 1999, on certain life insurance, annuity, and endowment contracts (personal benefit contracts) must complete and file Form 8870.

 Current Actions: There are no changes being made to the form at this time.

 Type of Review: Extension of a currently approved collection.